p3sto/TownyAddons/README.md

-# EarthCore
+# TownyCore

-Core utilities for Earth
+A suite of common utilites and additions for Towny servers